 HTC is using proprietary technology of Espoo, Finland-based Nokia to improve hardware and software functions in its devices, the company said in a statement when it filed the suits.

 Nokia has joined Microsoft Corp.
-(MSFT) to make Lumia smartphones that run using Windows Phone software, which competes with Google Inc. (GOOG)’s Android operating system.
+(MSFT:US) to make Lumia smartphones that run using Windows Phone software, which competes with Google Inc. (GOOG:US)’s Android operating system.
 HTC makes phones for both Android and Windows Phone.

 A final decision in the trade commission’s investigation will be made “at the earliest practicable time,” according to the statement.
 A hearing will be held, then a commission judge will issue findings in the case.
 If a violation is found, the six-member commission will then vote on whether to block HTC phones from entering the U.S. market,.